autonomoussoftware/documentation/owners_manual/owners_manual.md

 -   **Migrations** Part of Truffle's migrations capability.

--   **ReserveToken** Implements MTN.
+-   **ReserveToken** Implements MET.
 Gives the Autonomous Converter  Contract the right to move tokens around (in response to trading events).

 -   **Proceeds Contract** Accepts ETH from Metronome, forwards 0.25% of its balance to the Autonomous Converter Contract every 24 hours.

--   **Smart Token** The token issued by Autonomous Converter Contract  that acts as an intermediary when changing between MTN and ETH (and vice versa) via the Autonomous Converter Contract.
+-   **Smart Token** The token issued by Autonomous Converter Contract  that acts as an intermediary when changing between MET and ETH (and vice versa) via the Autonomous Converter Contract.
 This process is automated and is not exposed to the user.

--   **Token** The MTN token purchased by purchasers.
+-   **Token** The MET token purchased by purchasers.

 APPENDIX A
 ==========